 Ideally, you’ll never have to take advantage of your short-term disability benefits.
 But in the event that the unexpected happens, you’ll be glad that you took the time to understand what’s offered to you.
 This explainer is a good place to start, but you also need to read through the details of your specific plan.

-“Short-term disability is a great comfort when I think that most people define themselves by their jobs,” concludes McDonald.
-“We are wired that way and we gain some sense of identity from our work,” he adds.
-“Most people really don’t want to leave.
-Not only is there a fantastic disruption in your income, but there is really a disruption in your identity and in your ability to contribute to your family, to your organization, and to your peers.”
+So often, people are hesitant to take longer leaves.
+“We gain some sense of identity from our work,” McDonald says.
+When you’re out for more than a few days, “Not only is there a fantastic disruption in your income, but there is really a disruption in your identity and in your ability to contribute to your family, to your organization, and to your peers.”
 Your short-term disability benefit can ease at least some of these concerns, so you can focus on healing.